No Pain, No Gain

 What Stands in the Way of Organizational Change

-Organizational change is difficult because it challenges the more familiar status quo and looms threateningly over the unknown future.
+Change management consulting experts know that organizational change is difficult because it challenges the more familiar status quo and looms threateningly over the unknown future.
 But when you can marry the pain to the gain, change becomes more compelling.
 There are three main reasons organizations resist change:

 2 Keys to Combat these Powerful Resistors to Change